What Are the Requirements for Organ Donation in 2023?

 - All people over the age of 18 can register themselves to be an organ, eye or tissue donor.
 When you sign up to be a donor, you can select what you are willing to donate.
 You can also change your status at any time.

 - All people under the age of 18 can still register to be organ donors.
 However, their parents or legal guardian(s) will have the final say if the occasion arises for organ donation before the age of 18.

-- Does my ethnicity or race matter when donating organs?
-No. All are encouraged to be organ donors no matter their race or ethnicity.
+This answer is no. All people are encouraged to be organ donors no matter their race or ethnicity!

 The bottom line is all people should consider themselves potential organ and tissue donors—regardless of age, health, race or ethnicity.